er-arcadio/er-arcadio.github.io/README.md

 # My Personal Website

 Somehow, you ended up here.

-But, now that youre here, check out [My Website!](https://er-arcadio.github.io/)
+Get to my actual portfolio through [this link](https://ScrapeItAndSee.github.io/).

+Or you can check out this landing page [here](https://er-arcadio.github.io/).